Professional Chaplaincy Training (CPE)

 The Contemplative Advisory Committee oversees our Chaplaincy Training.
 The Committee consists of interdisciplinary professionals who meet at regular intervals to consult and advise us on the development of our Chaplaincy Training Program.
 The Committee helps insure that the CPE Training Program is well integrated within our organization and provides feedback for quality assurance.

 Program Components per Unit

-- 100 hours of education in 10 monthly, daylong trainings held on Wednesdays, Thursdays or Fridays, and one four day retreat
+- • 100 hours of education in 10 monthly, daylong trainings held on Wednesdays, Thursdays or Fridays, and two four-day retreats

 - Monthly readings and written papers

 - • Contemplative care of those facing the crisis of illness and loss